Copyright & YouTube

 The original video still accumulates YouTube views when it's watched on Edpuzzle, because we don't use the auto-play embed.
 This means that the user has to click "play" in order to watch the video and it's verified that someone is actually watching it (and it's not just automatically playing).

-Through YouTube's embed API, advertisement clips do not play, but the pop-up banner ads still show in the Edpuzzle video.
+Through YouTube's embed API, ads aren't shown, but pop-up banner ads may still appear in the Edpuzzle video.
 This is important if the owner of the video is making money from advertisers, to assure their video content and ads are being seen.
-Again, this is in compliance with YouTube regulations, as long as you are not making money directly off of video content that you do not own.
+Again, this is in compliance with YouTube regulations, as long as the owner isn't making money directly off of video content that you don't own.

-If users upload videos that violate copyright laws, we will remove the videos, and will be forced to delete the accounts of users who have multiple violations (or even one-time offenders, if deemed appropriate).
+If users upload videos that violate copyright laws, we'll remove the videos and will be forced to delete the accounts of users with multiple violations (or even first-time offenders, if deemed appropriate).